How to Stop Hackers From Stealing Your Logins

 6. Plan Ahead With Incident Response and Monitoring

-Even the strongest defenses can be bypassed.
-What matters is how quickly you detect and respond.
+Even the best defenses can be bypassed.
+What matters most is how quickly you notice and respond.

 Incident Response Plan: Define roles, escalation paths, and communication channels before a breach happens